wheaney/XRLinuxDriver/README.md

 ### Updating

-If you already installed **release 0.2.2 and later**: to update to the latest version of the driver, just rerun the `xreal_driver_setup` file (no need to re-download the setup script).
+If using Decky, updates are installed through Decky.

-**Prior to release 0.2.2**: remove any old versions of `xreal_driver_setup` from your browser's downloads directory, then repeat the [Installation steps](#installation).
-After this, you can always re-use the same setup script to update.
+Otherwise, just rerun the `xreal_driver_setup` file.
+No need to redownload this script, as it will automatically download the latest installation binary for you.

 ### Uninstalling

-If you wish to completely remove the installation, run the following script as root: `~/bin/xreal_driver_uninstall`
+If you wish to completely remove the installation, run the following script as root: `~/bin/xreal_driver_uninstall`.
+For Steam Deck users, you can uninstall the plugin via the Decky interface, but you'll still need to manually run the terminal command from Desktop Mode to complete the uninstall until [this Decky feature request](https://github.com/SteamDeckHomebrew/decky-loader/issues/536) is addressed.

 ## Development